quaternion/transfer/README.md

 ### Replace global options
-Global options can be replaced global options, if it passed to `transfer`.
+Global options can be replaced, if it passed to `transfer`.

 ```ruby
 transfer :users => User, :validate => false, :failure_strategy => :rollback